Sleitnick/luau-api/docs/guide/native-userdata.md

 We've made it!
 Now, when a Vector2's "x" property is accessed, Luau should properly generate the necessary IR code to fetch the property.
 The code for accessing "y" looks identical, except the `offsetof` macro references the "y" property instead: `offsetof(Vector2, y)`.

 On a personal note, I have seen upwards of a 12x time improvement in production code for basic property accesses using similar code.

+## Metamethods and Namecalls

+We looked at "access" calls, e.g. accessing `Vector2.x`, but we skipped metamethod calls (`vec1 + vec2`) and namecalls (`vec1:Dot(vec2)`).
+These both have similar callbacks to the accessor callbacks.
+There are also similar callbacks for builtin `vector` types.
+Including examples for all of these would be lengthy and repetitive.
+Instead, take a look at the [`ConformanceIrHooks.h`](https://github.com/luau-lang/luau/blob/7aba73849f1a6f98e1bcf77aea2fdf86e1551ab8/tests/ConformanceIrHooks.h) file for examples of all of these callbacks.

 ## Caveats